okposomike/Pharmacy-Sales-Analysis-SQL-PowerBI/Pharmacy-Sales-Analysis-SQL-PowerBI/docs/insights_summary.md

 # Key Insights Summary

 ## 🔹 Revenue Performance
-- Total revenue shows a steady upward trend across months.
+- The monthly revenue trend is not linear.
+Instead, it fluctuates, suggesting varying customer activity influenced by seasonal or operational factors.
 - J-MIGUEL East contributed the highest share of overall revenue.
 - Card and mobile money were the most used payment methods.